SarielMa/Increasing-Margin-Adversarial-Training/README.md

 ## Trained models
 Models are available at https://drive.google.com/drive/folders/1G51RnA4HxHivSy8RsKzvhFzkqob8ahLY?usp=sharing

+For classification models, the random seed is 1.
+For segmentation models, the random seed is preset by nnUnet.

 ## Contact
 Should you have any question, please contact liang.liang@miami.edu or l.ma@miami.edu